pni-libraries/python-pninexus/doc/sphinx/h5cpp/datatype.rst

    .. automethod:: has_class

-.. autofunction:: is_bool
+.. autofunction:: is_bool(enum)

    Returns :py:const:`True` if the enum datatype is a EBool type, :py:const:`False` otherwise.

+   :param Enum enum: enum datatype
    :rtype: boolean

+.. autoclass:: Enum

+   Type used for enumratation values.

 .. autoclass:: Float

-   Type used for flaoting point numbers.
+   Type used for floating point numbers.

 .. autoclass:: Integer